Welcome to the Family (American TV series): Release

 The series was available on Hulu at the time of its premiere, and was also available on STAR World India.

 Reception

-Reviews were negative.
+The show received negative reviews before its cancellation.
 In a review for Variety, Brian Lowry said Welcome to the Family was "a sitcom with all the depth of a knock-knock joke."
 The Washington Posts Hank Steuver anointed it as his "nominee for quickest and most punitive cancellation" and gave it an F. A writer for TV by the Numbers described the viewership as "dismal", falling to "anemic" by the second week.